AshleyFay/AshleyFay/README.md

 ## Ashley Fay
-**Technical Writer · Knowledge Systems Engineer · Founder, TechFlow Strategies**
+**Senior Technical Writer · Knowledge Systems Engineer · Founder, TechFlow Strategies**

 I've spent 13 years solving the problem that quietly costs enterprise organizations millions — documentation that is outdated the moment it ships, siloed from the people